isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

     **Output Configuration**

     ![](images/topic-generator-output-configuration.png){width="300" align="left"}

-    *Enter the Output path, Topic naming convention in the Output Configuration panel.
+    *Enter the Output path and Topic naming convention details in the Output Configuration panel.
 Generate a DITA map and name it.*

      1. Enter the **Output path** details where you want to save your topics.
      1. In the **Topic naming convention**, you can enter a value or a variable with velocity tags.
 The new topics will follow the convention.
 For example, you can enter the `$key` to create topics based on Jira keys.